-Clip, Stamp, Fold: The Radical Architecture of Little Magazines, 196X-197X has at the Architectural Association in London.
+Clip, Stamp, Fold: The Radical Architecture of Little Magazines, 196X-197X has opened at the Architectural Association in London.
 The exhibition explores the impact of experimental publications on 1960s and 1970s architecture.

 The exhibition runs until 7 December.
 Dezeen is the exhibition's media partner.

 Here's some text from the Architectural Association's website: